katerinastav/collegestuff/ba_minor/widgets.md

 :warning: If one model's RMSE is 30% lower than another's, that is prob-ably very significant.
 If it is 10% lower, that is probably some-what significant.
 If it is only 2% better, that is probably not sig-nificant.
 These distinctions are especially important when weare trading off model complexity against the error measures: itis probably not worth adding another independent variable to aregression model to decrease the RMSE by only a few morepercent.

 [Source] (https://www.academia.edu/8738608/PERFORMANCE_COMPARISON_OF_TIME_SERIES_DATA_USING_PREDICTIVE_DATA_MINING_TECHNIQUES)

+## Python Script

+> We learned to use the python script to calculate p-values in linear regression.
+If p-vamue less than 0.05, our results are statisticaally significant otherwise not!

+:warning: DOn't forget to add the add-on: Orange3-Timeseries, otherwise you won't be able to work with p-values.
+In orange => Options => Add-ons => tik Orange3-Timeseries => ok => then restart orange